 - A personal interview.

-After the background investigation, the investigators give every report to adjudicators, who begin their work -- "an examination of a sufficient period of a person's life to make anaffirmative determination that the person is eligible for a security clearance".
+After the background investigation, the investigators give every report to adjudicators, who begin their work -- "an examination of a sufficient period of a person's life to make an affirmative determination that the person is eligible for a security clearance."

 The other part of the answer involves the applicant and requires a better understanding of the process.
-There are three phases to clearance processing: 1) application processing, 2) investigation, and 3) adjudication.
-Most of the delays in getting a clearance are caused by either: “queuing" time (the time a case sits waiting to be acted on); poorly completed security applications; extended periods of residence outside the United States, and/or;serious security/suitability issues.
+There are three phases to clearance processing: 1) application processing, 2) investigation and 3) adjudication.
+Most of the delays in getting a clearance are caused by either the "queuing" time (the time a case sits waiting to be acted on); poorly completed security applications; extended periods of residence outside the United States; and/or serious security/suitability issues.
 The average times for processing are:

 - Application processing: 111 days

 Where Can I Find More Information About the Process of Obtaining a Security Clearance?

 The Defense Industrial Security Clearance Office (DISCO), which is part of the Defense Security Service (DSS), is an agency of the Department of Defense (DoD) that processes and adjudicates personnel clearances (PCL) and facility clearances (FCL) for defense contractor personnel and defense contractor facilities.
 It is one of eight central adjudication facilities (CAF) within DoD.
 For additional information on how to obtain a security clearance, 8(a) participants should approach the DoD Security Services Center at 1-888-282-7682.